896ma/book_store-CLI/readme.md

 The user is allowed to search for the  book in the  Booklist using a keyword which is stored as a string. (name of the book )

-...The user can then  display all books or quit the application.
+...The user can then  display all books or quit the appl